Interested in joinig us as a

 The purpose of the MPC is to make sure the freelance counsellors we take onboard can provide a base level of commitment to the counselling practice as well as are genuinely interested in building your counselling reputation and own eventual client base.

-Q3.
-Counsellors using this program to fulfill SAC hours and supervision.
+Q2.
+If you're concerned, think of this program as a way to fulfill SAC hours and supervision.

 Part of the 600-hour SAC requirement is 1 clinical supervision per 10 hours.
 That can be very costly to pay out of pocket.